hirethunk/verbs/docs/events.md

 ## `Handle()`

-Use the `handle()` method included in your event to update your chosen database / models / UI data.
+Use the `handle()` method included in your event to update your database / models / UI data.
+You can do most of your complex business logic by using your [state](/docs/techniques/state-first-development), which allows you to optimize your eloquent models to handle your front-facing data.

 ```php
 class CustomerRenewedSubscription extends Event